• Skip to primary navigation

 done ribs crack under their own weight.

-See the fully cooked ribs crack under their weight.
+Fully cooked ribs are cracking under their own weight.

 • 3 tablespoons kosher salt